-The attorneys at the O’Malley Law Office work tirelessly to make sure that we present the best defense available.
+The attorneys at O'Malley and Sawyer, LLC work tirelessly to make sure that we present the best defense available.
 We call in witnesses, hire investigators, study, read police reports, and conduct hours of research.
 Our goal is to save your future.
 After all, having a criminal record influences finding a job, obtaining financial aid, and even owning a weapon.

 Resisting Arrest Charges Can Often Be Beat

 There are many circumstances in which you can beat Resisting Arrest charges in Douglas County.
-Here are a few examples of cases we have handled at the O’Malley Law Office:
+Here are a few examples of cases we have handled at O'Malley and Sawyer:

 1.When a man was handcuffed, he wasn't aware that an actual police officer was arresting him, because he didn't announce his intent.